Nelson19so/oclicon-shop/README.md

 7. Payment gateway

-- implemented a payment gateway using PayStack
+- implemented a **payment** gateway using PayStack
-  - This payment gateway is used for paying for orders and also verify reference number
+  - This **payment gateway** is used for paying for orders and also verify reference number

 8. Added product ads and banners

 9. implemented a newsletter sign-up

 10. Django's try and exception for error/null handling

+11. How to use **cache** to store items for at least 300s (5 min) to optimize querying

+- complete CRUD operation

 **etc...**